readthedocs/readthedocs.org/docs/guides/conda.rst

-Conda packages are usually hosted on https://anaconda.org/, a registration-free artifact archive maintained by Anaconda Inc. Contrary to what happens with the Python Package Index, different users can potentially host the same package in the same repository, each of them using their own **channel**.
-Therefore, when installing a conda package, conda also needs to know which channels should use, and which ones take precedence.
+Conda packages are usually hosted on https://anaconda.org/, a registration-free artifact archive maintained by Anaconda Inc. Contrary to what happens with the Python Package Index, different users can potentially host the same package in the same repository, each of them using their own *channel*.
+Therefore, when installing a conda package, conda also needs to know which channels to use, and which ones take precedence.

 If not specified, conda will use ``defaults``, the channel maintained by Anaconda Inc. and subject to `Anaconda Terms of Service`_.
 It contains well-tested versions of the most widely used